top of page

 BIOGRAPHY

-A freelance artist since 2017, she has made guest appearances at many major German stages such as the Staatsoper Unter den Linden Berlin, the Nationaltheater Mannheim and the Staatstheaters Wiesbaden, Karlsruhe and Kassel, as well as the Chemnitz Opera.
-She works with renowned conductors such as Stefan Soltész, Cornelius Meister, Guillermo García Calvo, Srboljub Dinis and Johannes Debus.
+Since 2017, she has been working as a freelance artist, performing at many major German opera houses such as the Staatsoper Unter den Linden Berlin, the Komische Oper Berlin, the National Theatre Mannheim, and the State Theatres of Wiesbaden, Karlsruhe, and Kassel, as well as the Chemnitz Opera and the Anhaltisches Theater Dessau.
+She collaborates with renowned conductors such as Stefan Soltész, Cornelius Meister, Guillermo García Calvo, Srboljub Dinić, and Johannes Debus.

 bottom of page